Four Strategies for Choosing the Best Credit Card

 If you have limited or damaged credit, a secured credit card can help you establish or improve your credit profile.

 With a secured credit card, you make a cash deposit into a savings account that serves as your credit line, as well as collateral for the lender or issuer.
 Once you’ve made that initial deposit, you can use your secured card anywhere credit cards are accepted.
 After a specified period of time, many issuers will allow you to graduate to an unsecured card and they will refund your deposit.

 Although you may qualify for other unsecured credit cards, keep in mind that traditional cards marketed to consumers with poor credit often come with high interest rates and fees.

 Credit Card Goal #2: Earn cash back or travel rewards

 If your objective is to use your credit card purchases to earn rewards, start by deciding which type of rewards fit your lifestyle.
-Rewards credit cards come in two main categories: cash back and travel rewards.
+Rewards credit cards come in three main categories: cash back, points and travel rewards.

 Next, research the earn rate of each card and how rewards or cash back can be redeemed.
 Sometimes a credit card that boasts a rich introductory offer doesn’t have the best earn rate.
 On the other hand, some credit cards with higher earn rates don’t have great introductory offers.

 Don’t be misled by a card’s sign-up bonus.
 Do your homework and choose the card that is the best value long-term.

 In addition, some rewards cards charge an annual fee, and some do not.
 Don’t dismiss a card based on an annual fee.
 Instead, assess the value you will receive in return for the fee, whether it’s a superior earn rate, generous travel credit or useful upgrades.

 When it comes to travel cards, be sure to look for multiple flexible redemption options and avoid a credit card that may adjust the value of your points based on how you choose to redeem them.